-- Picking up a cashiers check or ordering a wire for the funds needed for closing
+- Pick up a cashiers check or order a wire for the funds needed for closing

-- Scheduling the closing day and time and
+- Schedule the closing day and time and

-- Finally be sure to bring your license to closing and allow at least an hour for the actual closing.
+- Bring your license to closing and allow at least an hour for the actual closing.

 NOTE: Typically at closing everyone will be at the closing appointment together; the listing agent, the sellers, the buyers agent, the buyers and the title representative.